Tech-at-DU/Flask-Playlister/P08-Adding-Bootstrap/content.md

 > [action]
 >
-> Now let's add some bootstrap styling to `templates/playlists_new.html`:
+> Now let's add some bootstrap styling to `templates/playlists_new.html` Add the following classes to the file:
 >
 ```html
 <!-- templates/playlists_new.html -->